Understanding the Dangers of Dieting to Cats

 The cause of hepatic lipidosis in most cats is the not eating – it doesn’t matter what made the cat not eat, just not eating for a sufficient period of time can lead to hepatic lipidosis.
 In some cats, this condition can develop in as little as three days of not eating.
 In others, starvation for extended periods won’t lead to hepatic lipidosis.

 Your Cat Must Eat

 You must make certain that your cat ingests sufficient calories to make it unnecessary for him to metabolize fat.
 A good program for cats limits weight loss to no more than 4 percent per week to prevent problems associated with overly rapid loss of weight.
 The essence of weight-loss diets is to provide a proper balance of nutrients while meeting the special dietary needs.
 Weight reduction diets tend to be low fat and high fiber, and this makes the food restriction less psychologically stressful by helping the cat to feel full.
-A drastic reduction isn't necessary; only a moderate reduction plan is recommended by most veterinarians, except in special cases.

 Feed your adult cat one ounce of canned cat food or 1/3 ounce of dry food per pound of body weight daily or 30 to 40 calories per pound, per day.
 There are no hard and fast rules; your pet may need less food if he’s less active or more if he’s very active.
 In addition, here are a few diet tips:

 During your cat’s weight loss program, monitor his food intake closely, and be aware of the signs of hepatic lipidosis.
 He may be vomiting, depressed, and listless.
 Other symptoms include weight loss, decreased muscle mass, and a yellow color in the eyes, ears or mouth.
 Finally, your cat may stop eating entirely and show no interest in food.
 If he stops eating for more than a day or two, consult your veterinarian immediately.